 As a nurse in my province (British Columbia, Canada), if I am hospitalized for mental illness then the provincial Health Professions Act requires the hospital to report me to the nursing regulatory college, and the college must treat this as a complaint about my fitness to practice.
-This ends up with being offering the non-choice to either give up my practicing license or have the college take it away.
-There’s more in this in the post Legislated Stigma.
+This ends up with being offered the non-choice to either give up my practicing license or have the college take it away.
+Clearly, this is stigma in action.